-To many New Zealanders, raised with enormous respect for their pioneering hydro engineers, the notion of using hard-won electricity to pump water back uphill, rather than rely on the sun to replenish storage lakes via rainfall, probably seems altogether preposterous.
+For New Zealanders raised with due reverence for their pioneering hydro engineersthe author was delivered by the GP offspring of one of engineers, Lloyd Mandeno, the notion of using hard-won electricity to pump water back uphill, rather than rely on the sun to replenish storage lakes via rainfall, probably seems altogether preposterous.
 But hydro lake storage is not finite.
 As recently as a week in June, a quarter of the energy transmitted across Cook Strait was southward, and in July 2017, a new record low inflow was recorded into the southern hydro lakes:

 Which explains why South Island hydro output has fallen, the hvdc (inter-island) link is running southward almost all of the time, the North Island thermal generators are running flat out and spot prices are running high.